-Independent Living Housing Incorporated began its’ journey at the Joy Road Church of God in Christ.
+Independent Living Housing Incorporated began its journey at the Joy Road Church of God in Christ.
 I was the Sunday school teacher for twenty-six learning-disabled young adults.
 It was after Church and Bible study service that I introduced my idea during a 15-minute presentation.
 I discussed how our Sunday school lesson related to life skill situations.
-ILHI continued our service in the community with the Catholic Social Services in Highland Park, Michigan.
+Independent Living Housing continued its service in the community with the Catholic Social Services in Highland Park, Michigan.
 They had a program that included a group of forty-three single mothers.
 Per a special request, I provided life-skill lessons to those mothers.
 Another outreach program was at a local park.
 I personally prepared meals that included fried chicken, turnip greens, cornbread, and yams.
 There, I also gave presentations on life skills until I secured a more viable location.

 Our newest venture is focusing on building and renovating homes for the learning disabled, below-poverty, and low-to-moderate-income communities.
-ILHI has a myriad of years and experience working with the learning disabled population.
+Independent Living Housing has a myriad of years and experience working with the learning disabled population.
 We are ready to apply for housing inventory planning.